 Minimum Technical Requirements

-This Appendix describes the minimum level of technical requirements that will have to be met.
+This Appendix describes the minimum level of technical requirements that will have to be met, unless otherwise agreed with the Government.
 These requirements supersede and replace the Minimum Technical Requirements, laid down in Appendix 2 of the Request for Prequalification.

 The Project shall be designed, constructed, installed, operated, maintained and decommissioned for compliance with applicable national laws on environmental, safety, labor, social and security matters.
 The Developer opting to avail of the World Bank Guarantee for the Project shall be required to additionally comply with the World Bank Performance Standards.
 Compliance with applicable Armenian laws and regulations, national, regional or local level is always required.
 Standards issued by the International Electroctechnical Commission and other standardization bodies and valid at the time of order placement apply.